platsoft/grape/docs/javascript_style.md

 		console.log("Code should be like paragraphs, with a single paragraph containing a nice nugget unit of work");
 	}

-- except for in line functions.
+- except for inline functions:

 	app.get(function(req, res, next) {
 		res.json({ pojo: "POJO stands for Plain Old JavaScript Object",